wink-wink-wink555/blind_navigation/README.md

 - The model recognition effect depends on the quality of the training data
 - Please ensure that camera permissions are enabled (when using the camera)
 - The location sharing function requires GPS permissions
+- Personalized voice generation requires Ollama with qwen2.5:3b model to be running locally or on an accessible server

 ## Contact Information